JRMC-PR/holbertonschool-low_level_programming/doubly_linked_lists/README.md

 ## Usage

-To use these functions in your own program, include the `main.h` header file and compile your program with the corresponding `.c` files.
+To use these functions in your own program, include the `lists.h` header file and compile your program with the corresponding `.c` files.